by Ken Hendricks, ARA senior industry advisor

 However, the issue resurfaced again in 2013 and emerged as a topic of discussion emanating from the Industry Training Authority’s (ITA) newly formed sector advisory groups (SAGs).
 The SAGs were put in place to help serve the ITA by providing timely and focused advice to advance and improve the trades training system in B.C.
 A by-product of these conversations was the recommendation that many of the solutions required by government could be solved through compulsory designation of Red Seal trades.
 The idea had been met by resistance by the Liberals, but the topic did not go away.
 Things took a turn when the new NDP government appointed Melanie Mark as minister of advanced education, skills and training.

-Melanie Mark adopted a “listen to industry” approach and it was at this pivotal moment that the ARA had shifted its position from “hammering home the idea” that we need compulsory trade designations to one of engaging in open dialogue and discussing the nuances and rationale for why we need them and providing evidence to support our position.
+Melanie Mark adopted a “listen to industry” approach and it was at this pivotal moment that the ARA had shifted its position from “hammering home the idea” that we need skilled trades certification to one of engaging in open dialogue and discussing the nuances and rationale for why we need them and providing evidence to support our position.
 Moreover, it was here that the whole tone of the discussions within the SAGs had shifted and there was renewed optimism that we could influence a change in policy.
 There were no guarantees and no promises made, but there were also no heavy-handed demands.
 Instead, the focus became one of rationale discussion and productive dialogue.
 This dialogue has produced the desired results and the government’s mandate to the new Minister of Advanced Education, Skills and Training, the Honourable Anne Kang, reads:

 “With support from the Ministry of Labour, work with the Industry Training Authority to restore the compulsory trades system to improve safety and give more workers a path to apprenticeship completion.”